 - Interstitial hydrostatic pressure: the pressure of the fluid in the interstitium.
 This pressure forces fluid back into the capillary.

 - Interstitial colloid osmotic (oncotic) pressure: the pressure of the proteins in the interstitium.
 This pressure pulls fluid out of the capillary.

 Clinical Relevance – Kwashiorkor

 Kwashiorkor is a disease caused by severe malnutrition, particularly when there is reduced protein intake.
 Due to the lack of protein, the liver produces fewer plasma proteins, such as albumin.
 Therefore, this will decrease the blood colloid osmotic pressure and thus reduce capillary exchange.
 This is because less fluid will be drawn back into the capillaries and remain in the tissue/interstitium.

-This build-up of fluid is a symptom common to many diseases and is known as oedema, which in Kwashiorkor may mask the typical muscle wastage commonly seen in other malnutrition diseases.
+This build-up of fluid is a symptom common to many diseases and is known as oedema.
+In Kwashiorkor, oedema may mask the typical muscle wastage commonly seen in other malnutrition diseases.
 Hence patients with Kwashiorkor have distended abdomens but thin extremities.

 Inflammation occurs in response to cell injury and is another mechanism that can be explained in terms of Starling forces.
 Inflammation stimulates dilation of arterioles and therefore increases the hydrostatic pressure in the capillaries.
-Additionally, chemicals such as histamine cause the capillaries to become more permeable and allows proteins from the blood to flow into the interstitium, and increase the colloid osmotic force from the interstitum.
+Additionally, chemicals such as histamine cause the capillaries to become more permeable and allows proteins from the blood to flow into the interstitium.
+This increases the colloid osmotic force from the interstitium.
 These two factors both cause an increase of fluid to move out into the interstitium and explains the typical swelling seen in inflamed areas.